An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Conclusion

 \section{Conclusion}

-The adaptive RLF presented in \cite{Barron2019General} has received ample attention for its adaptability to a wider family of problems and its ability to deal with a larger set of outlier distributions.
-In this paper, the adaptive RLFs are combined with GNC to solve least-squares problems, realizing enhanced robustness and convergence properties.
-Moreover, the Gaussian-like assumption on the residual distribution, which most of the existing loss functions are based on, is replaced by a Chi distribution as proposed by \cite{Hitchcox2022AMB} to better represent the underlying residual distribution in multivariate problems.
-By combining GNC and norm-aware adaptive loss function, the proposed GNC-AMB approach is able to achieve close to the global convergence and reject outliers more effectively at faster rates than other GNC-based counterparts \cite{Yang2020GNC}, as well as existing adaptive RLFs \cite{Barron2019General, Chebrolu2021Adaptive, Hitchcox2022AMB}.
-The results from linear-regression and PCA problems suggest that this approach is widely applicable to any least-squares problems in state estimation and robotics.
+The adaptive robust kernel presented by Barron in \cite{Barron2019General} has received ample attention for its adaptability to a wider family of problems and its ability to deal with a larger set of outlier distributions.
+The GNC algorithm has been effective when solving non-convex optimization problems, but it has been limited to a specific loss function in the literature.
+This paper incorporates the GNC algorithm into the adaptive robust loss functions by Barron \cite{Barron2019General} and Hitchcox and Forbes \cite{Hitchcox2022Mind}.
+The proposed approach demonstrates improved robustness and convergence properties, and, more importantly, eliminates the need to choose a dedicated robust loss function for a particular problem.
+By combining GNC and adaptive loss function, the proposed GNC-ADAPT and GNC-AMB loss functions are able to solve nonconvex least-squares problems with a large number of outliers and poor initialization more effectively than the GNC-based counterparts \cite{Yang2020GNC}, as well as existing adaptive loss functions \cite{Barron2019General, Chebrolu2021Adaptive, Hitchcox2022Mind}.
+Also, the proposed adaptive GNC loss function can give optimal solutions with high precision.
+The results from point-cloud alignment, mesh registration, and pose-graph optimization problems suggest that this approach is widely applicable to any least-squares problems in state estimation and robotics.